-Kinetic control: Coupling control states are established in the study of mitochondrial preparations to obtain reference values for various output variables.
+Respiratory coupling control states are established in the study of mitochondrial preparations to obtain reference values for various output variables.
 Physiological conditions in vivo deviate from these experimentally obtained states.
-Since kinetically-saturating concentrations, e.g. of ADP or oxygen, may not apply to physiological intracellular conditions, relevant information is obtained in studies of kinetic responses to conditions intermediate between the LEAK state at zero [ADP] and the OXPHOS-state at saturating [ADP], or of respiratory capacities in the range between kinetically-saturating [O2] and anoxia (Gnaiger 2001).
+Since kinetically-saturating concentrations, e.g., of ADP or oxygen, may not apply to physiological intracellular conditions, relevant information is obtained in studies of kinetic responses to variations in [ADP], or of respiratory capacities in the range between kinetically-saturating [O2] and anoxia (Gnaiger 2001).

 The steady-state: Mitochondria represent a thermodynamically open system in non-equilibrium states of biochemical energy transformation.
 State variables (protonmotive force; redox states) and metabolic rates (fluxes) are measured in defined mitochondrial respiratory states.
-Strictly, steady states can be obtained only in open systems, in which changes by internal transformations, e.g., O2 consumption, are instantaneously compensated for by external fluxes, e.g., O2 supply, such that oxygen concentration does not change in the system (Gnaiger 1993b).
-Mitochondrial respiratory states monitored in closed systems satisfy the criteria of pseudosteady states for limited periods of time, when changes in the system (concentrations of O2, fuel substrates, ADP, P_i, H+) do not exert significant effects on metabolic fluxes (respiration, phosphorylation).
-Such pseudo-steady states require respiratory media with sufficient buffering capacity and kinetically-saturating concentrations of substrates to be maintained, and thus depend on the kinetics of the processes under investigation.
+Steady-states can be obtained only in open systems, in which changes by internal transformations, e.g., O2 consumption, are instantaneously compensated for by external fluxes, e.g., O2 supply, preventing a change of oxygen concentration in the system (Gnaiger 1993b).
+Mitochondrial respiratory states monitored in closed systems satisfy the criteria of pseudo-steady states for limited periods of time, when changes in the system (concentrations of O2, fuel substrates, ADP, P_i, H+) do not exert significant effects on metabolic fluxes (respiration, phosphorylation).
+Such pseudo-steady states require respiratory media with sufficient buffering capacity and substrates maintained at kinetically-saturating concentrations, and thus depend on the kinetics of the processes under investigation.

 Specification of biochemical dose: Substrates, uncouplers, inhibitors, and other biochemical reagents are titrated to dissect mitochondrial function.
 Nominal concentrations of these substances are usually reported as initial amount of substance concentration [mol·L-1] in the incubation medium.
-When aiming at the measurement of kinetically saturated processes such as OXPHOS-capacities, the concentrations for substrates can be chosen in light of the apparent equilibrium constant, $K{\rm m}$ '.
+When aiming at the measurement of kinetically saturated processes-such as OXPHOS-capacities, the concentrations for substrates can be chosen according to the apparent equilibrium constant, $K{\rm m}$ '.
 In the case of hyperbolic kinetics, only 80% of maximum respiratory capacity is obtained at a substrate concentration of four times the $K{\rm m}$, whereas substrate concentrations of 5, 9, 19 and 49 times the $K{\rm m}$ ' are theoretically required for reaching 83%, 90%, 95% or 98% of the maximal rate (Gnaiger 2001).
 Other reagents are chosen to inhibit or alter some process.
 The amount of these chemicals in an experimental incubation is selected to maximize effect, yet not lead to unacceptable off-target consequences that would adversely affect the data being sought.
 Specifying the amount of substance in an incubation as nominal concentration in the aqueous incubation medium can be ambiguous (Doskey et al. 2015), particularly when lipophilic substances (oligomycin; uncouplers, permeabilization agents) or cations (TPP+; fluorescent dyes such as safranin, TMRM) are applied which accumulate in biological membranes or the mitochondrial matrix.
-For example, a dose of digitonin of 8 fmol·cell-1 (10 μg·10-6 cells) is optimal for permeabilization of endothelial cells, and the concentration in the incubation medium has to be adjusted according to the cell density applied (Doerrier et al. 2018).
+For example, a dose of digitonin of 8 fmol·cell-1 (10 pg·cell-1; 10 μg·10-6 cells) is optimal for permeabilization of endothelial cells, and the concentration in the incubation medium has to be adjusted according to the cell density applied (Doerrier et al. 2018).
 Generally, dose/exposure can be specified per unit of biological sample, i.e., (nominal moles of xenobiotic)/(number of cells) [mol·cell-1] or, as appropriate, per mass of biological sample [mol·kg-1].
 This approach to specification of dose/exposure provides a scalable parameter that can be used to design experiments, help interpret a wide variety of experimental results, and provide absolute information that allows researchers worldwide to make the most use of published data (Doskey et al. 2015).